Volunteering with AIMS

 Social Media Team

-AIMS has an active Social Media Team, designing and scheduling posts to several platforms to support our campaigning, promote AIMS resources and build awareness of AIMS. .
-We are looking for new team members who would like to join us and develop their skills in one or all of the following areas:
+AIMS Social Media Team is responsible for designing and scheduling posts to several platforms to support our campaigning, promote AIMS resources and build awareness of AIMS.
+They also advise other teams on how to use social media to promote their work .
+We are looking for new team members who would like to join us and develop their skills in the following areas:

 We provide support and training to use Google workspace tools and Canva.